PoS - Proceedings of Science

 in agreement with the available standard model predictions.

-Data are also used by the ATLAS experiment to set limits on the three-top-quark production cross section, being an irreducible background not measured previously,
+The limits are set by the ATLAS experiment on the three-top-quark production cross section, being an irreducible background not measured previously,

-and to constrain the top-Higgs Yukawa coupling and effective field theory operator coefficients that affect $\rm t\bar{t}t\bar{t}$ production.
+and constraints are obtained the top-Higgs Yukawa coupling and Wilson coeficients corresponding to the effective field theory operators sensitive to the $\rm t\bar{t}t\bar{t}$ production.

 How to cite